pascalinecte91/TodoList_/Contributing.md

 7/ Commit your git code commit -m "message".

-Type=
+Type =

-1- build: Changes that affect external dependencies (for example: composer require/remove etc...)
+- build: changes that affect the build system or external dependencies (npm, make...)
-2- ci: Changes to configuration files
-3- doc: Changes to the documentation only
+- here: changes concerning integration or configuration files and scripts (Travis, Ansible, BrowserStack...)
-4- feat: A new feature
+- feat: added a new feature
-5- fix: Fixed a bug
+- fix: fixed a bug
-6- perf: A code change that improves performance
+- perf: improved performance
-7- refactor: A code change that does not fix a bug and does not add functionality
+- refactor: change that does not bring new functionality or performance improvements
+- style: change that does not bring any functional or semantic alteration (indentation, formatting, adding space, renaming a variable...)
+- docs: writing or updating documentation
+- test: adding or modifying tests-

 8/ Push your branch git push origin my-new-feature